KyoriPowered/adventure-docs/source/contributing.rst

 Helpful Roles and Directives
 ----------------------------

-Source for this documentation is in the `reStructured Text`_ format, the default used by Sphinx.
+Source for this documentation is primarily in the `reStructured Text`_ format, the default used by Sphinx.
 The syntax may be a touch different than what many people are used to, but the documentation for rST should give a good overview.
 There are still a large number of included directives and roles, especially once Sphinx's extensions enter the mix, so here are some of the less common ones.

+New pages can alternatively be written in Markdown.
+We use the `MyST Parser`_ package to support Markdown with several Sphinx-specific extensions to support roles and directives.
+See `their documentation <https://myst-parser.readthedocs.io/en/latest/syntax/syntax.html>`_ for more information.

 Standrd Sphinx/Docutils
 ^^^^^^^^^^^^^^^^^^^^^^^